waxsway/credscore-core/README.md

-# credscore-core
+# CredScore (CRED)
 Core logic and MVP source code for the CredScore decentralized reputation protocol.
-# CredScore (CRED)

 **CredScore** is a Web3-based decentralized credit scoring and reward system designed to empower users through transparent, reputation-based financial scoring.
 By leveraging on-chain behavior, community validation, and reward incentives, CredScore aims to build the trust layer of the decentralized economy.